 - Install the Power BI desktop

 - Create a ODBC System DSN.
-I used the MicroStrategy Impala ODBC driver client version 1.02.09.1013 (created by Simba Technologies).
+I used the MicroStrategy Impala ODBC driver client version 1.02.09.1013 (created by Simba Technologies) but best to download the Cloudera ODBC Driver for Impala or Hive from Cloudera website.

 - While creating the ODBC DSN use the following parameters: